 The book is broken down into three topics, called streams, presented as five chapters: 1) Introduction, 2) Number systems, 3) Algebra Equations, 4) Scalar Calculus, and 5) Vector Calculus.
-The material is delivered as 41 "Lectures" spread out over a semester of 15 weeks, three lectures per week, with time out for administrative duties.
+The material is delivered as 40 "Lectures" spread out over a semester of 15 weeks, three lectures per week, with a 3 lecture time-out for administrative duties.
 Problems are provided for each week's assignment.
-These problems are written out in LaTeX, with built in solutions, that may be expressed by uncommenting one line.
+These problems are written out in $\text{LAT}{\text{E}}X$, with built in solutions, that may be expressed by un-commenting one line.
 Once the home-works are turned in, each student is given the solution.
 With regard to learning the material, the students rated these Assignments as the most important part of the course.
 There is a built in interplay between these assignments and the lectures.
 On many occasions I solved the homework in class, as motivation for coming to class.
 Four exams were given, one at the end of each of the three sections, and a final.
 Some of the exams were in class and some were evening exams, that ran over two hours.
 The final was two hours.
-Each of the exams, like the assignments, is provided as a LaTeX file, with solutions encoded with a one line software switch.
+Each of the exams, like the assignments, is provided as a LATEX file, with solutions encoded with a one line software switch.
 The Exams are largely based on the Assignments.
 It is my philosophy that, in principle, the students could see the exam in advance of taking it.